captainzero93/security_harden_linux/README.md

 1. `improved_harden_linux.sh`: A ( somewhat ) comprehensive script for hardening Linux systems
 2. `update_grub_config.sh`: A script for updating GRUB configuration with security-enhancing parameters

 Note: I would harden GRUB with the "update_grub_config.sh" config script first then reboot to avoid potential issues.
-Please be careful when first using these scrips, every step has been taken to avoid issues, but use at your own risk!
+Please be careful when first using these scripts, every step has been taken to avoid issues, but use at your own risk!

 ## 1. Improved Linux Hardening Script (`improved_harden_linux.sh`)